sircelsius/cracking-the-coding-interview-go/README.md

 Implementations are arranged under `/pkg/<chapter_name>/<question_headline>`.

-The implementations are my own and my differ from those offered in the book.
+The implementations are my own and may differ from those offered in the book.

 ## Running the tests